-Hatcher’s (1901:4) list of the material of CM 84 does not mention chevrons at all, and his list for CM 94 says only “these remains were found associated with a few chevrons”, reiterated in his mention on page of 34 that “associated with No. 94 there were found […] several chevrons” — clearly not enough to furnish material for the tail of the mounted skeleton.
-However, Holland (1906:255) confusingly wrote that “the anterior chevrons used in making the reproduction [i.e. the London cast] were those found with our specimen No. 84”, even though there seem to have been none associated with that specimen.
-It must be considered possible that this was a typographical error for CM 94: although only more posterior caudals from CM 94 were used in the mount, its vertebral column as found was complete from C7 through to Ca39, and so likely included chevrons for the anterior caudals.
-McIntosh’s (1981:20) catalogue entry for CM 94 says “[other elements] and chevrons were used to complete the mount of CM 84”, though the entry for CM 84 does not mention this.
-Further confusing matters, Holland (1906:255–256) continued “Many of the chevrons after the first six are reproductions of those found and described by Professor Osborn in his paper on Diplodocus”, i.e. AMNH 223, described by Osborn (1899).
-Even if the five chevrons of CM 94 accounted for five of the first six chevrons, that still leaves one unaccounted for.
-At any rate the use of AMNH 223 casts for the rest of the chevrons is corroborated by Brinkman’s (2010:240) observation that the London cast “was also missing a long series of chevrons, casts of which had been urgently requested from the American Museum, which was slow to fill the order”.
+Hatcher’s (1901:4) list of the material of CM 84 does not mention chevrons, but the quarry map (Hatcher 1901:plate 1) shows seven proximal chevrons in place below their caudal vertebrae, so it is likely Hatcher simply omitted to mention them in the list.
+He later refers to the chevrons of “Cs [i.e. caudals] 2–6 inclusive”, “C. 6 to C. 11 inclusive” and a sequence “commencing with C. 13” (Hatcher 1901:36).
+He presumably included in these sequences elements from both CM 84 and CM 94, with the chevrons of caudals 2–7 likely being those from CM 84.
+His material list for CM 94 (Hatcher 1901:4), unlike that for CM 84, does include chevrons, but says only that “these remains were found associated with a few chevrons,” reiterated in his mention on page 34 that “associated with No. 94 there were found […] several chevrons” — clearly not enough to furnish all the necessary chevrons for the tail of the mounted skeleton.

+Holland (1906:255) wrote that “the anterior chevrons used in making the reproduction [i.e., the London cast] were those found with our specimen No. 84,” presumably those illustrated in the quarry map.
+McIntosh’s (1981:20) catalog entry for CM 94 says “[other elements] and chevrons were used to complete the mount of CM 84,” though the entry for CM 84 does not mention this, and McIntosh does not say which CM 94 chevrons were used.
+Further confusing matters, Holland (1906:255–256) continued “Many of the chevrons after the first six [not seven as we might expect] are reproductions of those found and described by Professor Osborn in his paper on Diplodocus,” i.e., those of AMNH 223, described by Osborn (1899).
+The use of AMNH 223 casts for many of the rest of the chevrons is corroborated by Brinkman’s (2010:240) observation that the London cast “was also missing a long series of chevrons, casts of which had been urgently requested from the American Museum, which was slow to fill the order.”
+Nine or ten chevrons of CM 94 remain in the Carnegie Museum collection today, and it is not clear why they were not used in the mounted skeleton.